microsoft/computervision-recipes/classification/README.md

     ```
     git clone https://github.com/Microsoft/ComputerVision
     cd ComputerVision/classification
-    git checkout staging # for now we work in the staging directory
     ```
 1. Install the conda environment, you'll find the `environment.yml` file in the `classification` subdirectory.
 From there:
     ```